 - The major enhancement of the Brooks Launch 3 was in its upper.
 It comes with a new 3D Fit Print upper that increases the shoe’s flexibility without adding weight and affecting the overall shoe structure.
 This enhanced upper offers a flawless fit.

 - The outsole was also slightly updated.
-New element was added in the forefoot area to deliver an extra-springy toe-off.
+A new element was added in the forefoot area to deliver an extra-springy toe-off.
 It also gives added durability and flexibility.

-The outsole uses the HPR Plus technology that delivers impressive traction on the road.
+The outsole of this Brooks shoe uses the HPR Plus technology that delivers impressive traction on the road.
 The rubber’s high-abrasion resistant capacity made the outsole to last longer.
 This works well with forefoot’s blow rubber material that gives added durability and flexibility.

 The enhanced upper features the 3D Fit Print which is strategically stretchable for added flexibility and impressive fit.
 This works well with the shoe’s Air Mesh upper that keeps the foot well-ventilated.
 The synthetic overlays deliver a snug and secure fit.